EMarc2023/zero-shot-rag-llm/README.md

 ## Key Technologies
 - **Hugging Face transformers**: Pre-trained transformer models used in both retrieval and generation tasks.
 - **FAISS**: Efficient similarity search for fast, scalable document retrieval even for large-scale applications.
-- **LangChain**: Orchestrates RAG-style workflows, enabling dynamic interaction between retrieval and generation components.
+- **LangChain**: Used to create the retrieval chain that interacts with FAISS to retrieve the most relevant texts.
 - **all-MiniLM-L6-v2**: Converts the text into vectors (embeddings).
 - **BART**: Summarises contextual data from documents retrieved via FAISS.
 Alternatively, context sentences can be truncated using the API provided in the app.
 - **TinyLlama**: Handles tokenisation for both truncating context sentences and inputting the prompt to the model for question answering.